isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2554.md

 ---
-title: Qanvast Leads Management System - Package A - 12 months
+title: AdeptForms Security Operational Management Version 2 - Package B (Up to 10 Sites)
 permalink: /productivity-solutions-grant/solutionrepo/solution2554
 ---

 ### Description

-The Qanvast Leads Management System is a software platform that manages leads for renovation interior designers (ID companies) in Singapore.
-The platform consolidates all the customer leads for each ID company, and tracks all lead follow-ups.
-Using individual login information, each ID company can access the platform for information on their leads, which includes the potential customers' contact details, renovation needs, budget, and other details.
+AdeptForms help our clients to improve and grow by automating their business process.
+We believe that in the current world we live in, any manual and paper records can be paperless and automated.
+We strive to make our tools powerful enough for labour workers to professional executives, yet easy enough to use.
+And we pack our solutions with business and industries experience in our methodology and technology so users can be confident in the quality of the data

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Qanvast_20210257_Desensitised_Annex_3.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Adept_Ventures_20200133_Desensitised_Annex_3_Part_2.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria